mayureeb/mayureeb.github.io/_research/2020-06-01-Semaforos.md

 ---

-title: "Separation of Powers and Electoral Rules: A Laboratory Study of Presidential Democracies"
+title: "The Impact of Observing Peers' Giving Behavior: A Field Study"

 collection: research